liguowang/liguowang.github.io/research.md

 ### Biomarker discovery

-Identification of biomarkers (i.e., SNPs, mutations, DNA methylations, copy number variations, RNA splice variants) that are associated with certain phenotypes such as poor prognosis, tumor subtypes, drug resistance, etc. With the aim to help developing new therapeutic agents, and enable stratified healthcare and precise medicine.
+Identification of biomarkers (i.e., SNPs, mutations, DNA methylations, copy number variations, RNA splice variants) that are associated with certain phenotypes such as poor prognosis, tumor subtypes, drug resistance, etc. With the aim to help developing new therapeutic agents, and enable stratified healthcare and precision medicine.
 For example:

 - Identification of genomic and transcriptomic aberrations associated with primary resistance to abiraterone acetate (ZYTIGA®) treatments in metastatic castration-resistant prostrate cancer